International Labour Organization: Conventions

-Through July 2018, the ILO had adopted 189 conventions.
-If these conventions are ratified by enough governments, they come in force.
+Through 2026, the ILO had adopted 193 conventions.
+If these conventions are ratified by enough votes consisting of governments, employers and worker representatives, they come in force.
 However, ILO conventions are considered international labour standards regardless of ratification.
 When a convention comes into force, it creates a legal obligation for ratifying nations to apply its provisions.

 Every year the International Labour Conference's Committee on the Application of Standards examines a number of alleged breaches of international labour standards.
 Governments are required to submit reports detailing their compliance with the obligations of the conventions they have ratified.
 Conventions that have not been ratified by member states have the same legal force as recommendations.

 In 1998, the 86th International Labour Conference adopted the Declaration on Fundamental Principles and Rights at Work.
 This declaration contains four fundamental policies: